Jebonn/Active-Directory-Lab/README.md

   <img src="/images/Part7/Part7-Step3b.jpg" width="400"/>
 </p>

-4. Create a few more OUs and a user within those OUs by repeating steps 2-3. *(Create other sample departments, such as Accounting or Helpdesk)*

 ## 8. Install Windows 11
-Now that user accounts have been made, the other VM will be setup to connect to the DC.
+Now that a user account has been made, the other VM will be setup to connect to the DC.

 1. Similar to installing Windows Server, select the Windows Server VM.
 Under "Devices", click on "CD/DVD (SATA)".
 Choose the "Use ISO image file" option.
 Click "Browse" and use the downloaded Windows 11 ISO file.
 <p float="left">